Where not to travel in 2018

-(CNN) — Tourism backlash has been in full effect over the last 12 months, with several destinations announcing they'd had enough of foreign visitors flooding their streets or disrupting their fragile ecosystems.
+(CNN) — Tourism backlash has been in full effect over the past 12 months, with several destinations announcing they'd had enough of foreign visitors flooding their streets or disrupting their fragile ecosystems.

 Unsurprisingly, this has posed a a dilemma for mindful travelers planning their next vacation.

-From Venice and Barcelona to the Galapagos Islands and even the Taj Mahal, here are the places conscious tourists might want to think twice about visiting in 2018.
+From Venice and Barcelona to the Galapagos Islands and even the Taj Mahal, here are 12 places conscious tourists might want to think twice about visiting in 2018:

 The Isle of Skye has been struggling with increasing numbers of tourists.